iscaas/AFOSR-HAR-2021-2025/OD-VIRAT/README.md

 - ```--gres=gpu:1```: Requests 1 GPU for the job.
 - ```--nodes=1```: Allocates 1 node for the job.
 - ```trainer.sh config```: Runs the ```trainer.sh``` script with ```config``` as an argument.

+For example, to train the Video-FocalNet-B with a single GPU on OD-VIRAT Tiny:

 <!--
 To train a Video-FocalNet on a video dataset from scratch, run: